voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 :ref:`supported type <lightning-flash>`.

-Behind the scenes, FiftyOne will construct the appropriate Flash :class:`Trainer <flash:flash.core.trainer.Trainer>` and FiftyOne-style :class:`Serializer <flash:flash.core.data.process.Serializer>` to perform the inference and output the predictions as FiftyOne |Label| instances that are added to your dataset.
+Behind the scenes, FiftyOne will construct the appropriate Flash :mod:`Trainer <flash:flash.core.trainer>` and FiftyOne-style :class:`Serializer <flash:flash.core.data.process.Serializer>` to perform the inference and output the predictions as |Label| instances that are added to your dataset.

 .. code-block:: python
     :linenos: